Contact lenses are a medical device, so the first step in becoming a contact lens wearer is a complete eye exam.

 Follow up visits are important for new contact lens wearers.
 When you start to wear contacts, you will want to increase the amount of time you wear them gradually.
 We will give you a wear schedule that’s right for you, and set up a series of appointments to check that the lenses are fitting properly.

-The most important thing is that we recommend no sleeping in your contact lenses.
-Extended wear (sleeping in contacts) vs. daily wear and cleaning, has been shown to increase the risk of eye infections by 5-7 times.
+Do NOT sleep in your contacts!
+Extended wear has been shown to increase the risk of eye infections by 5-7 times.
 Eye infections can lead to serious complications including permanent vision loss.

 See if contacts are right for you… Schedule an appointment!